 Blood Pressure Medications

 There are many different classes of blood pressure medication that all work slightly differently.
 Your doctor will help decide which are best for you.
-Often times, combining different classes of medication is necessary to achieve a healthy blood pressure.
+Oftentimes, combining different classes of medication is necessary to achieve a healthy blood pressure.

 As always, if you have questions or concerns about your blood pressure or blood pressure management, talk to your doctor.